aaditkamat/plan-it-right/README.md

 =================

-  ** Project Summary **
+Project Summary
 =================

-          The application  ** PlanItRight ** specializes in providing 5-day itineraries to over 10 cities from the countries of South-east Asia.
+The application  'PlanItRight' specializes in providing 5-day itineraries to over 10 cities from the countries of South-east Asia.
 Apart from providing the daily schedule, it provides user more information about the attraction/ place, such as description, location attributes, opening hours and ratings.

 Some factors which make this application unique include- Trip Itineraries generated take into number of people going for the trip Features such as ‘culture’, ‘outdoors’, ‘family’, and several more, add more customization to the trip.
 Trip itineraries are ‘balanced’ in the sense that they include popular destinations as well as hidden gems, which are equally worth visiting.
 Save trip itinerary for offline viewing.

-** Motivation **
+Motivation
 =================

 As NUS students, we are presented with ample opportunities to travel overseas through programs such as NOC, SEP and STEER.
 Many of us may have had the experience of  travelling abroad along with their